ShotgunApe/VST-Synth/README.md

 Synth >> Properties >> Configuration Properties >> Build Events >> Post-Build Event >> Use In Build >> No
 ```
 ## WIP and Current State
-Currently, this synthesizer supports monophonic sine waves and a custom UI.
+Currently, this synthesizer supports monophonic sine, saw, square, and triangle waves with a custom UI.